manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 	Click a target name to open its home page.
 From the target's home page, you can view the target information and manage the target.

-To perform administrative tasks on your Oracle Database and Listener from Oracle EM, add them as targets.
+To perform administrative tasks on your Oracle Database and Listener from Oracle Enterprise Manager, add them as targets.

 ## Task 2: Add Oracle Database and Listener as targets

-When you add a target, such as Oracle Database or Listener, it remains in Oracle EM until you remove from managed targets.
+When you add a target, such as Oracle Database or Listener, it remains in Oracle Enterprise Manager until you remove from managed targets.
 You can add Oracle Database and Listener as targets together in the same steps.

 In this task, you will add an Oracle Database and a Listener as targets using the *guided discovery* process.